 The Zahidi date palm offshoots shown at left are 10-12 year old rooted off-shoots in 25 gallon pots.

-We have female zahidi date palm offshoots available with special pricing.
+We have female zahidi date palm offshoots available.
 These rooted zahidi offshoots stand 15 feet tall and have from 2 feet of woody trunk.
 They are now old enough to start producing dates!
 Please call (909) 941 1060 for pricing.

 Zahidi date palms are very vigorous and prolific in fruiting, and they grow well in Southern California.
 For landscaping, the zahidi date palm is among the finest of the date palms.
 The zahidi trunk and canopy is very similar to the medjool date palm with beautiful silvery green foliage, and the zahidi has a slightly more dense upright canopy than the medjool.
 Like the medjool, the zahidi date palm is highly prized for the quality and flavor of its dates, and for its fine appearance.